Neck Strain (cont.)

 - Difficulty breathing

-- Dizziness, headache, or nausea and vomiting
+- Dizziness, headache, nausea, or vomiting

 - Ringing in the ears or decreased hearing

-You must seek immediate medical attention for any symptom suggesting a problem affecting the nervous system, airway, or spinal cord.
+Seek immediate medical attention for any symptom suggesting a problem affecting the nervous system, airway, or spinal cord.

 - Symptoms of spinal cord injury

 - Bowel or bladder retention or incontinence, that is, inability to control the bowels or bladder

 - Leg weakness or any new inability to walk

 - Nausea and vomiting